News

 Regional labor market information

-• Labor force estimates for October 2024 from the Idaho Department of Labor’s Local Area Unemployment Statistics have total employment increasing, but unemployment decreasing in the nine-county eastern region.
-Seasonally adjusted, October’s preliminary estimates have labor force participants increasing by 286, with 215 more employed people and 71 more unemployed people.
-The seasonally adjusted unemployment rate for the region remained unchanged at 3% and 0.3 percentage points higher than October 2023.
+• Labor force estimates for March 2025 from the Idaho Department of Labor’s Local Area Unemployment Statistics have total over-the-month employment decreasing with unemployment increasing in the nine-county eastern region.
+Seasonally adjusted, March preliminary estimates have labor force participants increasing by 86, with 298 fewer employed people and 384 more unemployed people.
+The seasonally adjusted unemployment rate for the region increased to 3.4% since last month, 0.2 percentage points higher than February 2024.

 Figure 1.